.

 1. Text Link

-Our rapidly advancing world has been unfolding before our eyes in high fidelity over the past two years.
-In fact, the digital transformation of life is happening so fast that it has become harder for even the most technically savvy individuals to keep up with it all.
-It seems as though new concepts like quantum Internet, Qubits, AI, autonomous vehicles, Web3, the metaverse, and more are making breakthroughs daily.
-However, despite these advances, efforts to integrate digital pathology (DP) into clinical diagnosis continue to be met with resistance.
+Our rapidly advancing world has been unfolding in high fidelity for years now.
+The digital transformation of life is happening so fast that it has become harder for even the most technically savvy individuals to keep up with it all.
+New concepts like Quantum Internet, Qubits, AI, autonomous vehicles, Web3, the Metaverse, and more are making breakthroughs daily.
+However, despite these advances, efforts to integrate digital pathology workflow into clinical diagnosis continue to experience resistance.

 “Unique circumstances are stunting the growth of digital pathology,” said Tony Oganesian, LigoLab’s Chief Technology Officer.
 “This includes a combination of overregulation, tight reimbursement, and a lack of investment within the healthcare system.
 However, pathology's dwindling workforce and increasing caseloads have made complete digitization inevitable.”

 Over the years, pathologists in the U.S. have pondered what it might take for digital pathology to become the industry standard.
-A lot of small steps were made, but real momentum was always on the distant horizon.
+Many small steps were made, but real momentum was always on the distant horizon.
 That was until the COVID-19 pandemic arrived in 2020 and changed the landscape.

 “At first, when the pandemic hit and stay-at-home orders were enacted, it seemed that pathology would suffer from a slowdown,” said Oganesian.
 “As hospitals closed their doors and non-essential medical treatments were halted, pathologists began to worry.
-But then the FDA loosened its grip and started issuing waivers and emergency use authorizations for advances that were stuck in the review pipeline.
+But then the FDA loosened its grip and started issuing waivers and emergency use authorizations for advances that until then had been stuck in the review pipeline.
 From that, digital pathology experienced an innovation boom.”

-An example of this was when the FDA loosened restrictions on work-from-home arrangements for pathologists.
-In April of 2020, the FDA granted a waiver for the use of readily available consumer monitors at home, specifically with the Philips solution.
-Pathologists that were not able to work on-site, due to the pandemic, were now allowed to review pathological cases from home.
+An example of this notion is when the FDA loosened restrictions on work-from-home arrangements for pathologists.
+In April 2020, the FDA granted a waiver allowing the use of readily available consumer monitors at home, specifically with the Philips digital pathology solution.
+Pathologists who had been unable to work on-site, due to the pandemic, were now allowed to review anatomic pathological cases from home.
 This played a huge role in helping pathologists prevent delays in critical patient care.

-Similarly, CMS waived restrictive CLIA rules, allowing pathologists to use digital platforms from home, thereby accelerating the broader adoption of digital pathology for remotely rendering diagnoses.
-Clearly, this paradigm shift has accelerated how digital pathology systems can be utilized and gain approval for diagnostic usage.
+Similarly, CMS waived restrictive CLIA rules, allowing pathologists to use digital platforms from home and accelerating the broader adoption of digital pathology solutions for remotely rendering diagnoses.
+This paradigm shift has accelerated how digital pathology systems can be utilized and gain approval for diagnostic usage.

-The LigoLab Operating Platform’s Role in Digital Pathology
+The Role of the Laboratory Information System in Digital Pathology Solutions

-LigoLab’s award-winning software provides an end-to-end pathology solution for molecular, clinical, and anatomic pathology labs.
-The LigoLab LIS & RCM Laboratory Operating Platform supports all whole slide imaging systems, and that’s been the case for well over a decade.
+LigoLab’s pathology lab software (laboratory information system software) provides an end-to-end laboratory workflow management solution for molecular, clinical, and anatomic pathology labs.
+The LigoLab LIS & RCM Laboratory Informatics Platform supports all whole slide imaging systems, and that’s been the case for well over a decade.

 “An ideal digital pathology ecosystem is one where all of a lab’s systems are interoperable, connecting as an integrated digital workflow,” said Oganesian.
-“For example, the LigoLab Platform, and specifically our platform’s interface engine, can interface with every system a lab works with, including any digital pathology systems.”
+“For example, the LigoLab platform, specifically the platform’s interface engine, can interface with every laboratory software system a lab works with, including all digital pathology solutions.”

-LigoLab provides a foundation for the digital pathology ecosystem, which consists of three major components: an information system (LIS or LIMS), a digital pathology system (DPS), and system tools.
-Digging even deeper, the primary components of a digital pathology system also include a whole slide scanner, a software whole slide image viewer, and a display monitor.
+LigoLab provides a foundation for the digital pathology ecosystem, which consists of three major components: a laboratory information system (LIS system), a digital pathology system, and digital pathology system tools.
+Digging even deeper, the primary components of a digital pathology system include a whole slide scanner, a software whole slide image viewer, and a display monitor.

 So how do all of these pieces work together?

 The scanner produces a digital copy of the traditional glass slide, to be stored on a local or cloud-based server, and then viewed anywhere via a computer and internet connection.
-Current scanners provide high fidelity digital images, with a capacity of up to a thousand slides, and they promote fast, reliable operation with very little human intervention.
+Current scanners provide high-fidelity digital images, with a capacity of up to a thousand slides, and they promote fast, reliable operation with very little human intervention.
 Additionally, digital archives are more manageable than analog.
-Prior cases are easily available for comparative review and the shipping and storing of glass slides on site is no longer a necessity.
+Prior cases are easily available for comparative review, minus the shipping and storing of glass slides.

 LigoLab’s Powerful Interface Engine

-To see how a whole slide imaging (WSI) system like the Philips Imaging Management System (IMS) viewer works alongside the LigoLab Operating Platform, we’ve created this informative tutorial.
-This is a real-life example of how a longtime LigoLab customer is leveraging LigoLab as part of its digital pathology workflow.
-Highlights include:
+A whole slide imaging (WSI) system like the Philips Imaging Management System (IMS) viewer works with the LigoLab platform, seamlessly connected via LigoLab’s powerful interface engine.
+To learn more about this integration and the benefits of digital pathology, we’ve included a real-life example/tutorial of how a longtime customer is leveraging LigoLab’s pathology lab software to create its digital pathology workflow.
+Video highlights include:

 • Contextual launch of Philips IMS within LigoLab